arielherself/espresso/README.raw.md

 Thousands attended the funeral prayers of <strong>Pervez Musharraf</strong>, Pakistan’s former [president](https://www.economist.com/asia/2023/02/05/pervez-musharraf-was-one-of-pakistans-better-dictators), in Karachi, a city in the south of the country.
 Mr Musharraf, who died on Sunday, led a coup in 1999 and went on to rule Pakistan for nearly a decade, first as “chief executive” then as president.
 He had lived in Dubai since 2016.

 <strong>LeBron James</strong>, an American basketball player, broke a 39-year-old record to become the all-time leading scorer in the NBA.
-[Mr James](https://www.economist.com/game-theory/2017/06/08/lebron-james-has-provided-a-lift-to-small-businesses), who plays for Los Angeles Lakers, scored 38 points during his team’s loss against Oklahoma City Thunder.
+[Mr James](https://www.economist.com/game-theory/2017/06/08/lebron-james-has-provided-a-lift-to-small-businesses), who plays for the Los Angeles Lakers, scored 38 points during his team’s loss against Oklahoma City Thunder.
 That took his career tally to 38,390, just above the 38,387 record set by Kareem Abdul-Jabbar.
 The previous top scorer, now 75, was in the stadium to see his record fall.

 <strong>Fact of the day: </strong>15, the average number of earthquakes stronger than magnitude 7 per year.
 [See the full story](https://www.economist.com/the-economist-explains/2023/02/06/what-made-the-earthquake-in-turkey-and-syria-so-deadly).